icecrime/vossibility-collector/README.md

 COMMANDS:
-   limits       get information about your GitHub API rate limits run          listen and process Github events sync         sync storage with the Github repositories sync_mapping sync the configuration definition with the store mappings sync_users   sync the user store with the information from a file help, h      Shows a list of commands or help for one command
+   limits       get information about your GitHub API rate limits run          listen and process GitHub events sync         sync storage with the GitHub repositories sync_mapping sync the configuration definition with the store mappings sync_users   sync the user store with the information from a file help, h      Shows a list of commands or help for one command